lethang7794/devops-book/chap-08.md

 - **General-purpose secret store**

-  A _genereal-purpose secret store_ is a data store designed to
+  A _general-purpose secret store_ is a data store designed to

   - securely store different kinds of secrets, such as: